toml-lang/toml/toml.md

 Array of Tables
 ---------------

 The last syntax that has not yet been described allows writing arrays of tables.
 These can be expressed by using a header with a name in double brackets.
-The first instance of that header defines the array and its first table element, and each subsequent instance creates and defines a new table in that array.
+The first instance of that header defines the array and its first table element, and each subsequent instance creates and defines a new table element in that array.
 The tables are inserted into the array in the order encountered.

 ```toml
 [[products]]